I: The Crisis and The Royal Mission

 28. Standardization: West Saxon as the Literary Dialect

-Furthermore, the overwhelming and consistent use of the West Saxon dialect across the entirety of the Alfredian corpus had a profound and lasting effect on the English language.
-Consequently, this strategic and concentrated effort immediately established West Saxon as the mandatory, unifying standard for all subsequent serious written prose throughout Anglo-Saxon England.
+Furthermore, the West Saxon dialect was used overwhelmingly and consistently.
+This was true across the entirety of the Alfredian corpus.
+It had a profound and lasting effect on the English language.
+Consequently, this strategic and concentrated effort immediately established West Saxon as the mandatory, unifying standard.
+It became the standard for all subsequent serious written prose throughout Anglo-Saxon England.
 Therefore, this standardization greatly aided communication across the geographically disparate regions that Alfred sought to unite politically.
-Moreover, the uniform nature of the royal manuscripts simplified the work of scribes and administrators, thus making governance and education more efficient.
-In essence, Alfred’s choice provided the linguistic infrastructure necessary for a coherent, centralized state, forging a linguistic bridge between the various local dialects.
+Moreover, the uniform nature of the royal manuscripts made the work of scribes easier.
+It also simplified administration.
+In this way, governance and education became more efficient.
+In essence, Alfred’s choice provided a linguistic infrastructure.
+This infrastructure was necessary for a coherent, centralized state.
+It forged a linguistic bridge between the various local dialects.

 29. The Style: Clarity, Directness, and Pedagogical Focus

 Specifically, King Alfred’s recognizable prose style is highly esteemed for its absolute clarity, directness, and functional rhythm.
-Consequently, as a writer, he consistently prioritized clear, straightforward expression above all other rhetorical considerations, aiming to maximize comprehension among his intended audience of often newly literate readers.
-Therefore, his writing is characterized by short, declarative sentences and a rejection of the more convoluted, complex syntax often found in the original Latin sources.
-Furthermore, this deliberate pedagogical focus made his translations excellent tools for teaching, facilitating the transfer of complex ideas with minimal ambiguity.
-Moreover, his style reflects his overall mission: to provide practical, accessible wisdom that could be immediately understood and utilized by his subjects for their moral improvement and political stability.
+Consequently, as a writer, he consistently prioritized clear and straightforward expression.
+He aimed to maximize comprehension among his intended audience, which often consisted of newly literate readers.
+Therefore, his writing is marked by short, declarative sentences.
+He rejects the more convoluted, complex syntax often found in the original Latin sources.
+Furthermore, this deliberate pedagogical focus made his translations excellent tools for teaching.
+His translations facilitated the transfer of complex ideas with minimal ambiguity.
+Moreover, his style reflects his overall mission.
+He aims to provide practical and accessible wisdom.
+His intent is for it to be immediately understood and utilized by his subjects.
+This is essential for their moral improvement and political stability.

 30. The Deliberate Use of Alliteration in Prose